datastax/python-driver/docs/cloud.rst

 connect_timeout
 +++++++++++++++++++
-cloud_config.connect_timeout controls the timeout for the request connection against the astradb metadata service in seconds.
-Increase this value if your error message suggests a timeout in `get_cloud_config`, increase this value.
+`cloud_config.connect_timeout` controls the timeout for the request connection against the Astra DB metadata service in seconds.
+Increase this value if the error message suggests a timeout in `get_cloud_config`.

 .. code:: python